pingcap/docs-cn/FAQ.md

     ```

 - You can also increase the limited number of statements in a single TiDB transaction, but this will consume more memory.

+#### Does TiDB have a function like the Flashback Query in Oracle?
+Does it support DDL?

+ Yes, it does.
+And it supports DDL as well.
+For details, see [how TiDB reads data from history versions](op-guide/history-read.md).

 ### Migrate the data online